christmas-countdown/docs/docs/discord/commands.md

 If you make a mistake when typing a command, instead of re-typing it, you can edit your previous message and the bot will respond to the new message content.

+Using `x!help [command]` will give you information about a command.
+Some commands have examples as part of the additional information.

 ## Christmas

 ### days